G3mha/Prisoners-Dilemma/README.md

 Higher weights are assigned to metrics like closed issues (0.19) and open PRs (0.17), which can indicate a correlation with active development and community engagement.
 In this way, ongoing maintenance is prioritized over raw popularity indicators.

 ## Ethical Analysis

+### Case Studies

+1. **Linux Kernel Development**: The Linux Foundation's 2024 report showed that over 4,300 developers from 500 companies contributed to the kernel, with unpaid developers contributing to only 8.2% of the development [4].
+This is situation where the algorithm can concentrate development influence on corporate players, that if not carefully balanced, can hinder individual contributions.

+2. **OpenSSL Heartbleed Vulnerability**: Despite securing 66% of web servers, OpenSSL was maintained by two part-time employees prior to the critical Heartbleed bug in 2014.
+Annual donations pre-2014 never exceeded $1 million, and with minimal code contributions.
+It was only after the incident that the Linux Foundation's Core Infrastructure Initiative, addressed the systemic underfunding [5].
+It is a clear example of how algorithms focused solely on feature contributions, without contextual maintenance work or financing informating, can lead to catastrophes affecting billions of users.

 ### How Particle Swarm Optimization Might Be Misused